Skip to main content

 Defines general rule for any character style not mapped with <wordstyle>. @value supports the following:

-• inline – transforms un-mapped Word character styles to a PSML <inline> element with a label equal to the Word character style ID (note: the ID is different from Word character style name).
+• "inline" – this option converts Word character styles to a PSML <inline> element with the “value” of a @label attribute equal to the Word character style ID (note: the ID is different from Word character style name).

 <smart-tag>